cabforum/servercert/docs/SMCWG-charter.md

   to the Chair herein MAY be performed by the Vice Chair.
 For example, the Vice Chair MAY preside at SMCWG Meetings and Teleconferences in the Chair’s absence.
-- SMCWG-created Subcommittees MAY be approved either:

-  1. by formal ballot as described in [6.1](#6.1-voting-structure), or
-  2. by simple majority vote of those members present at a regularly scheduled SMCWG Meeting or Teleconference provided that the proposal is mentioned in an agenda circulated on the SMCWG Mail List at least forty-eight (48) hours prior to the SMCWG Meeting or Teleconference.
+- The SMCWG may establish subcommittees, by formal ballot, to address any of the SMCWG’s business as specified in the ballot (each, a “SMCWG Subcommittee”).
+  SMCWG Subcommittees are open to all SMCWG Members.
+A SMCWG Subcommittee may work on and recommend ballots, complete delegated functions, or issue reports to the SMCWG that are within the scope of this charter.
+SMCWG Subcommittees must post all agendas and minutes on a public mail list.

 ### 7. Summary of Major Deliverables

-The deliverables of the SMCWG are defined in the Scope section above and shall be named the "Baseline Requirements for S/MIME Certificates" proposed standard.
+The primary deliverable of the SMCWG is set forth in the Scope section, and shall include a Draft Guideline be named the "Baseline Requirements for S/MIME Certificates".

 ### 8. Primary Means of Communication